There is a lot of media involving goblins that is both interesting, and intriguing.

 The most popular means to discuss goblins are in the use of folklore.

-In fact, there is a wealth of different goblins.
-From a recap who dyes the hat red from the blood of the humans it would kill, to even hobgoblins that were tricksters, these goblins were always up to something.
+There is a wealth of different goblins.
+From a recap who dyes the hat red from the blood of the humans, it would kill, to even hobgoblins that were tricksters, these goblins were always up to something.

 There was a possibility of benevolent goblins, although it was rare. most of them were malevolent in stories, such as the Eriking in German legends.